 Rhodiola coccinea (Royle) Boriss.

-Sedum coccineum, Rhodiola coccinea subsp. coccinea, Rhodiola juparensis, Sedum juparense, Sedum quadrifidum var. coccineum
+Rhodiola coccinea subsp. coccinea, Sedum coccineum, Sedum quadrifidum subsp. coccineum

 Rhodiola coccinea is a cushion-forming succulent with thick rhizomes basally tapering into carrot-like roots and 2 to 10 simple flowering stems from each rhizome branch.
-The stems are slender, brownish or purplish red, erect or curved, and up to 0.6 inches (1.5 cm) long.
-The fleshy leaves are green, lance-shaped, and up to 0.3 inches (0.8 cm) long.
-Flowers are small, usually dark red, rarely reddish or yellow, and appear in summer.
+The flowering stems are erect, brownish or purplish-red, and up to 2 inches (5 cm) tall.
+Old flowering stems are persistent.
+The leaves are smooth, green, linear to linear-lanceolate, up to 0.3 inches (0.7 cm) long and 0.06 inches (0.15 cm) wide.

 How to Grow and Care